PelagicGames/plugins-save-docs/load.markdown

 This function is used to load data from the save file.
 The data is then available in the [save.data](data.markdown) table.

+Note that at load time, if the save file has been tampered with, an alert dialog will be shown and the save data will be deleted.
+This is to prevent cheaters/hackers from tampering with save data.

 ## Syntax